ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Results

 \subsection{Experimental Setup}

-\textbf{Datasets.} $\;$ We evaluate \textsc{eris} on five publicly available datasets spanning image classification and text generation.
+\textbf{Datasets.} $\;$ We evaluate \textsc{eris} on six publicly available datasets spanning image classification and text generation.
 For image classification, we use MNIST \citep{mnist} and CIFAR-10 \citep{cifar}; for text classification, IMDB Reviews \citep{imdb}; and for text generation, CNN/DailyMail \citep{cnn_dataset}.
-To evaluate data reconstruction attacks, we additionally use LFW \citep{lfw}.
+To evaluate data reconstruction attacks, we additionally use LFW \citep{lfw} and ImageNet \cite{dengImageNet2009}.
 Datasets are randomly partitioned among $K$ clients ($K{=}10$ for CNN/DailyMail, $K{=}25$ for IMDB, and $K{=}50$ for the others); while non-IID scenarios are generated using a Dirichlet distribution with $\alpha \in \{0.2,0.5\}$.
-We adopt GPT-Neo \citep{gptneo} (1.3B) and DistilBERT \citep{Sanh2019DistilBERTAD} (67M) as pre-trained models for CNN/DailyMail and IMDB, respectively, and train ResNet-9 \citep{resnet2016} (1.65M) and LeNet-5 \citep{lenet} (62K) from scratch for CIFAR-10, MNIST, and LFW.
+We adopt GPT-Neo \citep{gptneo} (1.3B) and DistilBERT \citep{Sanh2019DistilBERTAD} (67M) as pre-trained models for CNN/DailyMail and IMDB, respectively, and train ResNet-9 (1.65M) for CIFAR-10, ResNet-18 \citep{resnet2016} (11.7M) for ImageNet, and LeNet-5 \citep{lenet} (62K) for MNIST and LFW from scratch.
 All experiments use 5-fold cross-validation, and reported results are averaged across folds.
-Training hyperparameters are detailed in Appendix \ref{app:model_and_hyper}.
+Training hyperparameters are detailed in App. \ref{app:model_and_hyper}.